Codium-ai/pr-agent/docs/docs/usage-guide/PR_agent_pro_models.md

 model="claude-3-5-sonnet"
 ```

-Or to restrict Qodo Merge Pro to using only `GPT-4o`, add this setting:
+Or to restrict Qodo Merge to using only `GPT-4o`, add this setting:
 ```
 [config]
 model="gpt-4o"